 About:

 Chocolate cosmos produces clusters of reddish-brown flowers with dark brown central florets.
 These rich, dark blooms also give off a faint vanilla scent.
-This gorgeous cosmos variety flowers from mid-summer until the first frosts arrive in the fall.
-They thrive best in loose, well-draining soil bases.
+This gorgeous variety flowers from mid-summer until the first frosts arrive in the fall.
+These cosmos flowers need well-draining soil bases.

 2. Garden Cosmos (Cosmos bipinnatus)